acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 - want to speed up delivery
   - Continuous Delivery is **unthinkable** without a reliable suite of tests
 - need to enable experimentation
   - learning comes from experimentation.
 New devs won't be able to safely experiment, and learn how the system works, without tests.
-Same goes to business oportunities, many modern practices rely on constant experimentation of features.
+Same goes to business opportunities, many modern practices rely on constant experimentation of features.

 Of course, there are many kinds of testing.
 Manual testing is one of them -- that's actually why some say that you can't escape from testing your apps, you will either automate the testing or not.

-# Without *automated* tests, projects can't grow
+## Without *automated* tests, projects can't grow

 Ok, you say, you have tons of manual tests.
 Still, a project without automated tests simply can't grow.